rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 only match the non-`attr` rules.
 This allows adding `attr` rules to an existing macro without breaking backwards compatibility.

-For simplicity, an attribute macro may not recursively invoke its `attr` rules;
+For simplicity, no special syntax is given to allow an attribute macro to recursively invoke its `attr` rules;
 to recurse, invoke a non-`attr` rule or another macro.

 # Reference-level explanation